schneider10/cancer-classifier/README.md

 batchscript.txt: An example of a batch script to run script on the CCR may be useful to graduate students.

-bayesdetectionperf.m: Main script for Naive Bayes classification of tissue images with crossvalidation and ROC validation/evaluation.
+bayesdetectionperf.m: Main script for naïve Bayes classification of tissue images with crossvalidation and ROC validation/evaluation.
 The other scripts are dependencies to this script.